ash-krish/Assignment1/software_plan.md

 3. Delivery time:
 a) The delivery time is given to the user based on the total items ordered.
 It is calculated by writing conditions using comparison operators between number of items and the minutes taken to deliver.

-4.Log-in feature using username and password:
+4. Log-in feature using username and password:
 a) This app allows the user to proceed with ordering only after they have signed into the app.
-This feature was developed using case statement.
+If username or password are incorrect, the user is informed via an error message.
+b) This feature was developed using if/elsif statements and running a loop while creating a variable called username_validity.
+The variable is selected true when username and password both are correct and it becomes false when either username or password are incorrect.

 USER INTERACTION AND EXPERIENCE: